JanaRasras/Image-Captioning/README.md

 # Image-Captioning
-In this project, I will create a neural network architecture to automatically generate captions from images.
+In this project, I created a neural network architecture that automatically generate captions from images.